GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

     The configuration ID should look like `2017-08-03r0`.
 The `r0, r1, ...` part in the configuration IDs indicate the revision numbers, and you should use the highest (most recent) revision number.

-1. Create a GCS bucket with your choice of a `BUCKET_NAME`, and copy the sample model file over:
+1. Create a Cloud Storage bucket with your choice of a `BUCKET_NAME`, and copy the sample model file over:

     ```
     gsutil mb gs://BUCKET_NAME